-A Multi Regional Input-Output (MRIO) model has been used.
+A Multi-Regional Input-Output (MRIO) model is used to estimate the economic impacts for the regions and counties.
+The analysis for the economic impact of the project segments uses a single region model.
 MRIO analysis extends traditional input-output modeling by capturing interregional economic interactions.
 It tracks how an industry's activities in one region affect production and household spending in other regions, providing a comprehensive view of economic interdependence.
-MRIO is particularly effective in analyzing complex projects like California High-Speed Rail, where impacts transcend regional boundaries, in two ways: First, the approach identifies direct, indirect, and induced effects across multiple regions, highlighting the broader economic ripple effects of the project.
+MRIO is particularly effective in analyzing complex projects like California HSR, where impacts transcend regional boundaries, in two ways: First, the approach identifies direct, indirect, and induced effects across multiple regions, highlighting the broader economic ripple effects of the project.
 In so doing the model does not sacrifice quantifying the connectivity between sub-state regions modeling impacts of expenditures locally.
-Secondly, allowing modeling expenditures locally allows capturing the economic specificity of the region where spending occurs while still capturing the economic connectivity between regions.
+Secondly, allowing modeling expenditures locally allows capturing the economic specificity of the region where spending occurs while still capturing the economic connectivity between regions 18.

 16 The base year for IMPLAN's multipliers is 2022, meaning that the multipliers reflect industry relationships as observed in 2022.
-This is industry standard and has negligible effect on the results.